ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

    * a long-term pointer to the best reference describing it
    * a short description of the technique:
      * what it does
-     * where in the network it operates
+     * wIs here in the network it operates
      * an overview of the tradeoffs involved--how and why it's helpful, what it costs.
    * supplemental information about the technique's deployment prevalence and status